E-commerce marketing comes with a unique set of challenges.

 This is a simple way to feed search engines with your keywords.
 In e-commerce sites, especially ones with several sub-categories, the auto-generated slugs can be complex and not particularly useful.
 It’s always a good idea to make your URLs short, concise, and relevant.

 Although rich snippets don’t directly improve your SEO rankings, they can help your website stand out in search results, improving your click-through rates.
 Rich snippets include star ratings, recipes, events, reviews, and other structured data.
 WooCommerce has an excellent widget for this.

 Begin by optimizing your product pages with relevant keywords and phrases.
 Then jump into your category and tag pages and create unique SEO-driven descriptions.
 These descriptions will help search engines to understand what your pages are all about to be ranked appropriately.

 Yoast SEO is a powerful tool available on WooCommerce and WordPress, and Shopify has its own built-in tools to make this easier.
+There are also many apps on the Shopify App Store that can make this process seamless.
 Include relevant keywords and phrases, both short-tail and long-tail versions, to make your category and tag pages as SEO-friendly as possible.

 Step 6: Work on your breadcrumbs

 Breadcrumbs are the lines of text on your website’s pages that show where the user is within your store.
 This helps them to navigate, especially when products are contained within categories and sub-categories.
 It enhances the user experience (UX), which improves conversion rates.